osmosis-labs/sqs/README.md

 ### Caching

 We perform caching of routes to avoid having to recompute them on every request.
-The routes are cached in a Redis instance.

 There is a configuration parameter that enables the route cache to be updated every X blocks.
 However, that is an experimental feature.
 See the configuration section for details.